Skip to content

 && rm -rf /var/lib/apt/lists/*

-# Install Python dependencies
+# Install Python libraries

-RUN pip install --no-cache-dir fastmcp zeep lxml
+RUN pip install --no-cache-dir fastmcp zeep requests

-# Copy the server code
+# Copy application code

 COPY server.py .

-# Expose the port for Railway/Cloud compatibility
+# Expose the MCP port for Railway compatibility

 EXPOSE 8000